 Yet, 27.82% of users noted re-installing an app simply because they accidentally uninstalled that app.
 It's quite common that people uninstalled an app mistakenly while they are freeing up some storage space on the smartphone.
-Or people having access to their phone such as children, parents, spouses, etc have uninstalled a particular app without even the knowledge on the user.
+Or people having access to their phones such as children, parents, spouses, etc. have uninstalled a particular app without even the knowledge of the user.
 In any case, people have no intention to delete the app and tend to install it back.

 High uninstall rates may force app makers to focus on the quality of app usage experience, which leads to a dynamic process of bug fixing, timely updates, the addition of useful features, and much more.
 For some (8.06%) users, an updated app is essential and they even reinstall the app again.

 Few (5.24%) of the people stated that they downloaded the app back as their friends and family started using it.
 While for some (3.63%) other users, specific offerings such as discounts, coupons, and freebies can lure them and give a boost of app re-engagement.

 These stats imply that people rely on their mobile apps for most of their requirements, and do have app favors if served with a powerful experience.
 Productivity and socializing still remain public inclinations when it comes to app download and usage.
 While a considerable few - mostly social media, games, and entertainment apps - consumes most of their time spent on apps.

 If you belong to the mobile app industry and feel intimidated by these smartphone apps statistics; don’t worry too much.
 If your business needs an app extension for your services, you can outsource your project to GoodFirms listed app development companies, which not only delivers with exceptional quality and efficiency, they also set you up for future success.